 About the Studio

-Barefoot Yoga is a down-to-earth yoga studio in the heart of Sydney’s Paddington.
-Our mission is to hold a sacred space where people can let go of limiting self-beliefs, listen to their hearts and be true to themselves.
+At Barefoot, we want the studio to be a space for everyone to come and reconnect – somewhere down to earth, authentic and friendly.
+Our intention is to hold a sacred space where people can be more mindful, let go of limiting self-beliefs, listen to their hearts and be true to themselves.

 The history of our studio space